 4. Uploading as many consistently edited photos per profile will improve the edit output accuracy.

-We require a minimum of 5,000 previously edited photos to teach us how you edit.
-However, the more you can upload, the better the dataset will be larger to learn from.
+We require a minimum of 3,000 previously edited photos to teach us how you edit.
+However, the more you can upload, the better.

 5. Don’t upload unedited images!